raivivek/raivivek.github.io/index.rst

     “*The only true wisdom is in knowing you know nothing.*”
     ― Socrates

-I am an undergraduate student at `Indian Institute of Technology, Kharagpur`_.
-A passionate learner and ardent linux user who loves Biology, Programming, `Python`_, `Vim`_, coffee, and beautiful sunsets.
+A programmer and keen open source enthusiast who is also passionate about Biology.
+I love to spend my time coding or reading a reasearch paper during a beautiful sunset while sipping on my hot coffee.

-This website hosts my work interests and description besides few interesting things happening in my life.
-Other than this place, one can often find me lurking on `Wikipedia`_ or `Quora`_.
+This website hosts my interests and activities, some of which can also be found on `Wikipedia`_ and `Quora`_.

 Here are a bunch of my latest blog posts: